divolte/divolte-collector/docs/configuration.rst

 divolte.hdfs_flusher.hdfs
 -------------------------
 HDFS specific settings.
-Although it's possible to configure a HDFS URI here, it is more advisable to configure HDFS settings by specifying a HADOOP_CONF_DIR environment variable which will be added to the classpath on startup and as such configure the HDFS client automatically.
+Although it is possible to configure a HDFS URI here, it is more advisable to configure HDFS settings by specifying a HADOOP_CONF_DIR environment variable which will be added to the classpath on startup and as such configure the HDFS client automatically.

 divolte.hdfs_flusher.hdfs.uri
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^